 Distance learning courses:

-b) "CSOs activism and participation", the ENV.net course on how to develop an advocacy and lobbying strategy and to influence the decision making process: Next e-trainings: 13th - 27th June 2016
+a) "CSOs activism and participation", the new ENV.net course on how to develop an advocacy and lobbyin strategy and to influence the decision making process: Next e-trainings: 4th - 18th February 2016

-c) â€œSocial media, Activism and participationâ€, The ENV.net course on social media (read more): Next e-trainings: 7th - 21st June 2016.
+b) â€œSocial media, Activism and participationâ€, The ENV.net course on social media (read more): Next e-trainings: 11th - 25th February 2016.

-d) â€œGet funding from the European Unionâ€: the course developed by ENV.net regards the EU as resource partner (read more).
-Next e-trainings: 1st - 15th June 2016
+c) â€œGet funding from the European Unionâ€: the course developed by ENV.net regards the EU as resource partner (read more).
+Next e-trainings: 8th - 22nd February 2016

 To take part, interested participants should first register to the ENV.net e-learning platform here and then choose the course to attend from the "course catalogue".
 Further inquiries about the course may be sent to email@example.com (or click here).